-Put a spring in your step with our latest Easter Extra programme: a brand new 6-week course exploring the relationship between words and music.
+Put a spring in your step with this brand new 6-week course exploring the relationship between words and music.

 Through workshops and writing activities we will think about what poems and songs can learn from each other and get creative to inspire new ways of approaching your writing.

 The course will be steered by singer and composer Ben See, and shaped by four fantastic guest tutors to take the learning in different directions: Rowan Evans, a poet and sound artist; Alice Zawadzki, a vocalist and performer; Samantha Whates, a songwriter; and Richard Scott, a poet who started his career as an opera singer.

 Each session will involve exploration and discussion, alongside writing tasks and feedback, in the tutors’ areas of expertise.
 We will build towards an informal sharing session in the final week, to celebrate and showcase some of the exciting new work produced on the course.

 This course is open to all, whether you’re a songwriter wanting to push your lyrics into new ground, a poet keen to explore sound, a singer who wants to write, or something else entirely.
 All levels of experience welcome.
 This will be a supportive and encouraging space to approach something different and see where it goes.

 Rowan Evans – Sound poetry / Poetry as sound

 Alice Zawadzki – Finding the music in words